Historical reports in Nobl9

 This report shows the number of resources configured in Nobl9 and their peak usage.

-The Reporting Time Range for the Resource Usage Summary is always the current month.
+Since the Resource Usage Summary report is ready-made, its Reporting Time Range is always the current month.

 - Composite SLO: Burn rate